-Maurizio Fiore Salas is a performer in Venezuelan cuatro and the guitar, arranger and composer that currently resides in Cambridge, Massachusetts.
+Maurizio Fiore Salas is a performer (guitar/Vzlan cuatro), arranger and composer that currently resides in Cambridge, Massachusetts.
 Throughout his career, he has worked in many genres such as Venezuelan folk, Argentinian folk, boleros, tangos, Afro-Cuban, Afro-Peruvian, Brazilian, among others.
 Fiore Salas is one of many musicians around the world that actively works towards combining elements of traditional music with elements of contemporary jazz, in an effort to create a new world where the past meets the present, and they both help each other in reaching for the future.
 Fiore Salas holds a bachelor's degree in Jazz Composition from Berklee College of Music, and a master's degree in Jazz and Contemporary Music from Longy School of Music.

 Mandolin (and other mandos)